Emergent Spacetime and Cosmic Inflation: Cosmic inflation from time-dependent matrices

-In Part I \cite{part1}, we observed that a NC spacetime is caused by the Planck energy condensate responsible for the generation of spacetime and the Planck energy condensate into vacuum must be a dynamical process.
-The cosmic inflation corresponds to the dynamical mechanism for the instantaneous condensation of vacuum energy to enormously spread out spacetime.
-Hence the cosmic inflation as a dynamical system is typically a time-dependent solution and must be described by a non-Hamiltonian dynamics.
+and the dynamics of the inflaton is described by Eq. \eq{1inflaton-eq}.
+The argument leading to Eq. \eq{1hubble-fl} implies that the cosmic inflation corresponds to a dynamical process of the Planck energy condensation into vacuum.
+Hence the cosmic inflation as a dynamical system is typically a time-dependent solution and must be described by a non-Hamiltonian dynamics, as we already remarked in Eq. \eq{1friction}.
 Now we will illuminate how the cosmic inflation can be described by the conformal Hamiltonian dynamics \cite{libermarle,mcla-perl} which appears in, for example, simple mechanical systems with friction.
 In Appendix A we briefly review generalized symplectic manifolds that correspond to a natural phase space describing the conformal Hamiltonian dynamics.